Aug 20, 2022

 Good oral health may be key to cardiovascular health

 “We know there is a strong association between people who have gum disease and high blood pressure,” said Blue Cross Executive Director of Professional Services Dr. Bob Lewando, a periodontist.
-“This study’s most impressive finding is just how much evidence there is supporting the link between these two conditions.”
+“In recent years, we've seen increasing research supporting the link between these two conditions.”

 Gum disease is the sixth most prevalent disease worldwide, affecting more than 50% of the population.

-This latest study is part of mounting evidence in the field, Lewando said.
-A Harvard Health publication in 2018 reported individuals with gum disease may have two or three times the risk of having a heart attack or stroke.
+Lewando noted a Harvard Health publication in 2018 reported individuals with gum disease may have two or three times the risk of having a heart attack or stroke.